GTFOBins/GTFOBins.github.io/_gtfobins/virsh.md

         sudo virsh -c qemu:///system create $TF
         virsh -c qemu:///system destroy x
   file-write:
-    - description: This requires the user to be in the `libvirt` group.
-If the target directory doesn't exist `pool-create-as` must be run with the `--build` option.
-The destination file permissions can be tuned in the XML file.
+    - description: This requires the user to be in the `libvirt` group to perform privileged file write.
+If the target directory doesn't exist, `pool-create-as` must be run with the `--build` option.
+The destination file ownership and permissions can be set in the XML.
       code: |
         LFILE_DIR=/root
         LFILE_NAME=file_to_write